 For example, with a first stage call in cooling, if the setpoint was satisfied quickly (within 20 minutes), the unit will restart the next time at a lower speed.
-At a low or intermediate speed, if the setpoint is not satisfied within 45 minutes for cooling or 30 minutes for heating, the speed will be increased.
+At a low or intermediate speed, if the setpoint is not satisfied within 45 minutes, the speed will be increased.
 If the unit cycles off after having a speed increase, the entire next cycle will be at the higher speed.
 Also, the outdoor fan will run for an extra minute after the compressor shuts off at the end of a cycle.
 The actual current operating compressor speed can be determined by checking the 2-character display on the interface board.
-Refer to Figure 9 (page 15) and Table 5.
+Refer to Figure 9 (page 14) and Table 5.